Nuclear Power in Canada

 Pickering

-The Pickering site comprises eight Candu 500 reactors, with one operable unit at plant A and four at plant B. Units A2 and A3 were shut down in 2007 and 2008 respectively, and unit A1 was shut down in 2024.
+The Pickering site comprises operable Candu 500 reactors, with two at plant A and four at plant B. Units A2 and A3 were shut down in 2007 and 2008 respectively.
+Unit A1 was shut down in 2024.

-In January 2024 the government approved OPG’s proposal to refurbish units 5-8.
+In January 2024 the government approved OPG’s proposal to refurbish units 5-8 of the Pickering plant.
 The C$2 billion ($1.5 billion) 'project initiation phase', which includes engineering and design work as well as securing long-lead components, is planned to last until the end of 2024.
-The refurbishment is planned to commence after the end of 2026 and would be completed by the mid-2030s.
+The refurbishment project is expected to be completed by the mid-2030s.
+OPG has received permission from CNSC to operate units 5-8 to end-2026, after which they will be taken out of service for refurbishment.

 Bruce